joshuamkite/eks-argocd-crossplane/README.md

-# EKS with Prometheus; Grafana; Load Balancer Controller
+# EKS with Argo CD Prometheus; Grafana; Load Balancer Controller

 Deploy an EKS cluster with Prometheus and Grafana in 2 ways:
 - Quick and dirty